triton-inference-server/server/README.md

 Docker](docs/build.md#building-triton-without-docker).
 After building
 you should [test Triton](docs/test.md).

-Starting with the r20.10 release, it is also possible to [create a Docker image containing a customized Triton](docs/compose.md) that contains only a subset of the backends.
+It is also possible to [create a Docker image containing a customized Triton](docs/compose.md) that contains only a subset of the backends.

 The Triton project also provides [client libraries for Python and C++](docs/client_libraries.md) that make it easy to communicate with